 - This simple teaching idea can be adapted to any story, age group or teaching situation.

-- In the video instructions I used these questions from the tory of Simon the Sorcerer as an example.
+- In the video instructions I used the stories The Tower of Babel and The First Church as examples.

 - Pencil or pen